Memorable Manitobans: George Frederick Newcomb (1840-1907)

 Pioneer land agent.

 In October 1879, A. R. Valmore Gauvreau wrote to Prime Minister John A. Macdonald, requesting that a Land Titles Office be established in the Turtle Mountain area, beyond the western border of Manitoba, in the region near the present Manitoba towns of Boissevain and Deloraine.
 Gauvreau asked to operate the office, and he accompanied his letter of request with references from his father P. L. Gauvreau and federal Minister of Public Works Sir Hector Langevin.
 On 13 April 1880, Macdonald agreed to open an office for the Turtle Mountain Land District but he put Newcomb, an experienced land officer, in charge with Gauvreau as his assistant.
-Newcomb was to receive anannual salary of $1,200.
+Newcomb was to receive an annual salary of $1,200.

-Newcomb arrived at the Whitewater Creek [now Turtlehead Creek], in the vicinity of the Turtle Mountain in late July with his second wife, Emma Kinsman.
-They found a number of settlers waiting impatiently.
-Building his home and office on the creek bank, Newcomb set the stage for rapid development.
-The tiny settlement was the administrative centre for more than 2,700 square miles of territory – five rows of townships lying north of the international boundary, extending from a mile west of the village of Cartwright to the range line located thirty miles west of the present Manitoba-Saskatchewan boundary.
+In late July 1880, Newcomb arrived at the Whitewater Creek [now Turtlehead Creek], in the vicinity of the Turtle Mountain, and found a number of settlers waiting impatiently.
+Building his home and office on the creek bank, he set the stage for rapid development in the region.
+The tiny settlement was the administrative centre for more than 2,700 square miles of territorys—five rows of townships lying north of the international boundary, extending from a mile west of the village of Cartwright to the range line located thirty miles west of the present Manitoba-Saskatchewan boundary.
 Newcomers had to come to Newcomb’s office to make application for land.
 From 1 November 1880 to 31 October 1881, he received applications and fees for 328 homesteads and 301 preemptions.
 These numbers increased to 1,641 homesteads and 1,404 preemptions in the ‘boom’ year of 1882.
 Businesses began to collect around the Land Office so that, within six months of Newcomb’s arrival, the settlement was described as being “better supplied with stores than any part of the Northwest.”
+The community became known as Old Deloraine when it was bypassed by the Canadian Pacific Railway.
+Most town buildings were moved to the new town site northwest of the old site, with only the old town hall and a fieldstone bank vault left behind.

 See also: